-My name is Virginia Roof & I am the Instructor for ECE 204: Child Health, Safety & Nutrition and ECE 236: Understanding the Child with Special Needs.
+My name is Virginia Roof & I am the Instructor for ECE 204: Child Health, Safety & Nutrition, ECE 215: Teaching in a Diverse Society, ECE 235: Strategies for Challenging Behaviors in the ECE Classroom, and ECE 236: Understanding the Child with Special Needs.
 A little about me:

 I obtained my B.A. from U.C.
 Berkeley (1996) and M.Ed.
 (Early Childhood Education, emphasis in Early Childhood Special Education) from the University of Illinois at Urbana-Champaign (2001).
 I also currently hold a California Multiple Subject Teaching Credential (K – 8) & an Illinois Early Childhood Teaching Certificate (Pre-K – 3).

 I have had many roles in working with young children - Substitute Teacher, Assistant Teacher, Preschool Teacher, Kindergarten Teacher, and Early Childhood Special Education Teacher.
 I have also served as the Disabilities Specialist for Head Start and Early Head Start.
 At Cuesta, I teach ECE 204, as well as ECE 235: Strategies for Challenging Behavior in the ECE Classroom, ECE 215: Teaching in a Diverse Society, and ECE 236: Understanding the Child with Special Needs.
 I am also a certified PITC (Program for Infant Toddler Caregivers) Trainer and a graduate of the Special Quest Project (to support inclusion of infants and toddlers with disabilities and their families).